What Parents Should Know About Strength Training for Teens & Kids

-How will it affect their sports performance?
+How will strength training affect my child's sports performance?

 All high level athletes strength train because it improves athletic performance.
 You can tailor a strength training program to improve performance in specific sports.
 For example, a strength training program for a baseball player may focus more on shoulder and core strength, but a runner’s program might focus more on lower body strength like ankles, hips, and core.

 Are there any kids or teens who should not strength train?

 Fortunately, most kids and teens may safely strength train.
 There are some medical conditions, like certain heart conditions and chemotherapy medications, that could be an issue for strength training.
 Before starting, ask your child’s doctor if they are healthy enough to participate.

 About the author:

 Dr. Sigrid Wolf is an assistant professor of Pediatrics at Northwestern University’s Feinberg School of Medicine and an attending physician at Ann & Robert H. Lurie Children’s Hospital of Chicago.
 She completed her fellowship in primary care sports medicine at Northwestern University.